-The Target Depth is the depth that system actively tries to make the lifter wheels dig into the ground.
+The Target Depth is the depth that the system actively tries to make the lifter wheels dig into the ground.
 This number is displayed on the main screen between the two blue wand position bar graphs.
 It is important to note that this number does not represent the exact number of inches the lifter wheels are digging into the ground.
 While physically adjusting the height of the wands on the machine can make this number very close to that of the inches into the ground, this number is meant to just be a scaled reference number.
-Upon initially use, and periodically through out harvest, the actual depth of the lifter wheels should be looked at in a dug row to verify a satisfactory depth.
+Upon initial use, and periodically throughout harvest, the actual depth of the lifter wheels should be looked at in a dug row to verify a satisfactory depth.

 The target depth can be changed in a few different ways.
 It can be changed by selecting the plus and minus icons to the right of the bar graphs.
-This will change the depth in increments of 0.2.
+This will change the depth in increments of 0.2 inches.
 In certain configurations of the joystick, the joystick can be used to change the depth.
 See joystick section for more information.
-Again this will change the depth in increments of 0.2.
-There are also two soft keys that will raise and lower the depth in increments of 0.2 (Figure 101 and 102).
-The last way to change the target depth is by directly selection the target depth number which will cause a pop up key pad to appear and the a number can be manually entered in (Figure103).
-The depth can also be changed from the setting screen as well.
+Again, this will change the depth in increments of 0.2 inches.
+There are also two softkeys that will raise and lower the depth in increments of 0.2 inches (Figure 13-10 and 13-11).
+The last way to change the target depth is by directly selecting the target depth number, which will cause a pop-up keypad to appear and a number can be manually entered in (Figure 13-12).
+The depth can also be changed from the settings screen as well.

 On either side of the target depth number is a bar graph that shows the instantaneous reading from the wands on the front of the machine.
-While harvesting these bars will move up and down with the wands as they travel over the ground.
-While there will be lots of movement and spikes you want to see that bars be close to you target depth show that the system is working correction and always working to achieve that target depth.
+While harvesting, these bars will move up and down with the wands as they travel over the ground.
+While there will be lots of movement and spikes, you want to see that the bars are close to your target depth, which shows that the system is working correctly and always working to achieve that target depth.

-Figure 100-Target Depth & Wand Position
+Figure 13-9: Target Depth & Wand Position

-Figure 101- Raise Target Depth
+Figure 13-10: Raise Target Depth

-Figure 102- Lower Target Depth
+Figure 13-11: Lower Target Depth

-Figure 103-Pop Up Key Pad
+Figure 13-12: Pop Up Key Pad